Real French Conversation about Christmas Gifts (FR/EN Subs)

 Yes, it's true that...
 Now I'm thinking about what I said at the beginning about books.
 It's true that you should avoid gifts if you don't know the person, but where there's an opinion, let's say, about politics or something like that.

 That's for sure.
-On the other hand, I don't know what you think, and I don't know what you think, but I find it much easier to give a gift to a girl or a woman you don't know than to a man.
+On the other hand, I don't know what you think, and I don't know what you think, but I find it much easier to give a present to a girl or a woman you don't know than to a man.

 As a general rule, I find gifts for women easier than gifts for men.
 I feel like there are more things.